Frequently Asked Questions

 How can I purchase tickets?

-Sheboygan Symphony Orchestra tickets may be purchased up to 24 hours before performance start time by phone at 920-452-1985, or in person at our office at 830 North Eighth Street, Suite 208, in downtown Sheboygan.
-Our office is open Monday - Friday, 9am to 4pm.
+Sheboygan Symphony Orchestra tickets may be purchased up to 24 hours before performance start time by phone at 920-452-1985, or in person at our office at 830 North Eighth Street in downtown Sheboygan.
+Our office is open Monday - Friday, 9am to 5pm.
 Tickets may also be purchased two hours prior to concert time at the Weill Center box office.

 May I bring children?

-Children six years of age and older are welcome at all performance with a purchased ticket.
-We do not recommend children under six attend a Symphony concert with the exception of our Summer Pops Concert and Children's Concert.
-Children and full-time students may purchase tickets at half the regular adult price for all performances.
+Children four years of age and older are welcome at all performance with a purchased ticket.
+We do not recommend children under six attend a Symphony concert with the exception of our Summer Pops Concert and Children's Concerts.
+Children and full-time students may purchase tickets at the price of $15.
+The cost of the student season pass is $50.